A Matlab code for analysis and topology optimization with Third Medium Contact: Topology optimization framework

 On the other hand, when contact is introduced by the TMC modelling (iii), the optimizer utilizes the advantage of placing material in contact with the left wall, also over the region $\Gamma_{\boldsymbol{u}(2)}$.
-Therefore, a deeper design develops to engage contact at an earlier stage, reducing the deformation near the top-left corner.
+Therefore, a deeper design develops to engage contact at an earlier stage, reducing the deformation near the top-left corner and at the loaded edge.

+For case (iii), the evolution of the objective and constraint functions in the optimization progresses are shown in \autoref{fig:exampleTopOpt_convergence}.
 The force transfer happens through the upper clamped region and the contact point at the bottom.
-As a result, the SED is almost evenly distributed over the whole domain of the final design, and the compliance is reduced to nearly 1/4 of that of the nonlinear design in case (ii).
+As a result, the SED is almost evenly distributed over the final design, and the compliance is reduced to nearly $22\%$ of that of the nonlinear design in case (ii), where contact was not considered.
+Interestingly, a fourth vertical bar, connecting the upper-left solid region with the lower left in contact also develops in the early optimization stages.
+Then, it slowly disappears as $\beta$ increases, as the lower part is sufficient to take advantage of the contact region.